CYBERSECURITY A-Z

 2. Withstand: A plan is put in place to monitor for unusual activity that could indicate a malicious activity or breach.
 This includes using security tools like Security Information and Event Management (SIEM) and Threat Detection and Response.
 Organizations also employ Zero Trust Principles and enforce Identity and Access Management (IAM) policies like Multi-Factor Authentication (MFA).

-3. Recover: Backup is a critical component of cyber resilience.
+3. Recover: Backup is a critical component.
 Organizations ensure that their restore points are clean, immutable, and verified, allowing for a quick recovery and minimal disruption to business operations.

-Implementing cyber resilience strategies in today’s digital landscape poses several challenges.
-Effectively managing cyber resilience is complex, as it necessitates understanding and addressing a broad array of interconnected systems, processes, and technologies.
+Implementing resilience strategies in today’s digital landscape poses several challenges.
+Effectively managing toward resilience is complex.
+It necessitates understanding and addressing a broad array of interconnected systems, processes and technologies.
 This complexity can be overwhelming for organizations with limited cybersecurity resources or expertise.

 Another significant challenge is the rapidly evolving threat landscape.
 Coupled with resource constraints such as budget, expertise, and technology, it can be difficult for organizations to stay abreast and adapt their defenses accordingly.